hawkeoni/docker_compose_practice/README.md

 ```
 We will be using default .env file for development from this repo.
 This is a dev version, files with real secrets should never be commited to a repo.

-3. Fake twitter client should be availiable in your browser at [localhost](http://localhost)
+3. Fake twitter client should be availiable in your browser at [localhost](http://localhost).
+Dashboard is available on port 8080 and ground truth updater on 8081.

 Enjoy your life-feed on Fake Twitter!